smartin77/BroTracker/docs/MIDI_SUPPORT.md

 The intention would be to provide straightforward routing between supported MIDI interfaces (for example USB and DIN) without implementing a full-featured MIDI router.

 This remains a future design consideration and is not part of the current specification.

+---

+## Audio Transport Independence

+MIDI timing must remain independent of the audio transport used by the host platform.

+USB Audio and USB MIDI may have different transport, buffering and clock characteristics when a host system is involved.

+The Teensy realtime scheduler remains the authoritative timing source for both internal audio events and MIDI events.